wp-plugins/role-scoper/readme.txt

 * Fixed : Fatal error on first-time installation on WP 3.4 multisite
 * Fixed : Various PHP warnings
 * Compat : Revisionary - "Edit Pages" search results were displayed as uneditable under some configurations
+* Change : If constant SCOPER_NO_HTACCESS is defined, eliminate all .htaccess file manipulations and rewrite rules insertions
+* Change : When deactivating or turning off file filtering, don't alter the .htaccess file if it does not contain a Role Scoper block

 = 1.3.56 - 3 Aug 2012 =